andymg/tinydraw/histogram/README.md

 $ popd
 </pre>

-It looks like the one row data we introduced above, so, draw it:
+It looks like the two row data we introduced above, so, draw it:

 <pre>
 $ ./histogram.sh examples/linux-boot-graph/boot.log > examples/linux-boot-graph/boot.svg